ahkscript/libcrypt.ahk/README.md

 - [x] XOR

 ###A special thanks to
-Bentschi, just me, IsNull, jNizM, GeekDude, joedf and Others
+Bentschi, just me, IsNull, jNizM, GeekDude, joedf and others